-Randy Lyon and Jeremy Robinson joined Teach For America Chicago-Northwest Indiana within a year of one another.
-Learn how they were brought together by a shared passion for education, and how their friendship has grown over 15 years.
+Randy Lyon and Jeremy Robinson joined Teach For America Greater Chicago-Northwest Indiana within a year of one another.
+Learn how they were brought together by a passion for education, and how their friendship has grown over 15 years.

 April 8, 2019

-In 2006, Jeremy Robinson (Chicago-Northwest Indiana, ’04) was invited to speak at the home of Randy Lyon.
+In 2006, Jeremy Robinson (Greater Chicago-Northwest Indiana, ’04) was invited to speak at the home of Randy Lyon.
 Randy, the Vice-Chairman of Robert W. Baird & Co, was a new supporter of Teach For America, but was already committed to educating his network on the organization’s impact.
 When it was Jeremy’s turn to speak, he shared his personal story and reasons for joining the organization with Randy’s friends and colleagues.